cetanhota/wam/README.md

 # Weather Arduino and MySQL (WAM)

 Welcome to WAM.
-This project was put together to insert data into a MySQL Database, without using a php based application to handle the insert of data.
+This project was put together to insert data directly into a MySQL Database, without using a php based application to handle the insert of data.

 ## Parts List: